justinmc/markdown-html-form/README.md

 ### HTML Setup

-In order to use this project, you must have at least one textfield tag with the `.mdhtmlform-md` class on it.
-All markdown input into this field will be converted to html and kept in sync with with any divs or textfields with the `.mdhtmlform-html` on them.
+In order to use this project, you must have at least one textarea tag with the `.mdhtmlform-md` class on it.
+All markdown input into this field will be converted to html and kept in sync with with any divs or textareas with the `.mdhtmlform-html` on them.
 So a typical setup might look like this:

 ```html
 <!-- Edit markdown here! -->